What Is Wapiti?

 The award winning Wapiti Colorado Pub celebrates and embodies all things Colorado.
-From the amazing views to the beautiful, if unpredictable, weather.
-From the glorious foods grown, raised and created here to the amazing range of craft and micro brewed beers and wines.
+The amazing views, the beautiful, if unpredictable, weather, the glorious foods grown, raised and created here and the amazing range of craft and micro brewed beers and wines.
 From the wonderful people who call Colorado home to the travelers that come to celebrate Colorado with us.
-The Wapiti believes that food should made fresh using as many local ingredients as they can.
-They have a wide range of great food from which to choose.
-Their menu includes juicy burgers, thick cut steaks, pub style sandwiches, crisp salads, succulent game meats, and so much more.
-They also have the largest all Colorado beer list in the state.
+The Wapiti believes that food should be made fresh using as many local ingredients as they can.
+We have a wide range of great food from which to choose.
+Our menu includes juicy burgers, thick cut steaks, pub style sandwiches, crisp salads, succulent game meats, and so much more.
+We also have the largest all Colorado beer list in the state.

 The elk, or wapiti, is the second largest species of deer in the world and one of the largest mammals in North America and eastern Asia.
 In the deer family (Cervidae), only the moose, Alces alces (called an “elk” in Europe), is larger.
 Wapiti are almost identical to red deer found in Europe, of which they were long believed to be a subspecies; they have recently been determined to be a distinct species based on DNA evidence.